josuf107/Fizzckle/README.md

 budget cycle to be cleared, you must click "tick" in the web interface.
 The reason for this is that I sometimes neglect to enter expenses in the budget period, so I don't want it to advance automatically.

+When calculating the monthly value for the budget planner at /budgets, Fizzckle assumes 4.5 weeks per month.
+The reason for this is that Fizzckle allows you to tick weekly budgets at your own disgression.
+I have some weekly budgets that I tick on Saturday and some that I tick on Monday.
+Therefore, Fizzckle does not know how many ticks will occur in a given month for a weekly budget.
+I use 4.5 because it's easy to remember, and,  over time, it's an overestimate (it equates to a 378 day year).
+For a non-leap year, the number of weeks per month is more like 365 / 12 / 7 = 4.3452.
+Anyway, upshot of all this is that if you have a weekly budget of $100 for clothes (no judgement) and make $500 a month, at the bottom of the budgets page it will say "Total $450 of $500 leaving $50.00."